 Light.
 LIGHT controls the unit's display backlight.
-With the unit powered on, press LIGHT once to turn the backlight on "low."
-Press LIGHT a second time to turn the backlight on "medium," a third time to turn the backlight on "high", and a fourth time to turn the backlight off.
+With the unit powered on, press LIGHT once to turn the backlight on "high."
+Press LIGHT a second time to turn the backlight on "low," and a third time turns the backlight off.
 The backlight is very effective for low-light and nighttime operation.
-When the backlight is on, the 425SX will consume more power than with the backlight off.
-This is important when using the 425SX in a portable configuration powered by a separate battery, or when powering the unit from a trolling motor battery.
+When the backlight is on, the 150SX will consume more power than with the backlight off.
+This is important when using the 150SX in a portable configuration powered by a separate battery, or when powering the unit from a trolling motor battery.